-- (a) All proposed amendments to bills or joint resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability, shall be accompanied by a written summary which shall contain a fiscal analysis upon being filed with the Chief Clerk's Office.
+(a) All proposed amendments to bills or joint resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability, shall be accompanied by a written summary which shall contain a fiscal analysis upon being filed with the Office of the Clerk.
 The written summary filed with the amendment shall include a statement in dollars of the estimated increase or decrease in revenues or expenditures and the present and future fiscal implications of passage of the amended bill.
-The summary shall not express comment or opinion relative to the merits of the amendment proposed, but should point out technical or mechanical defects. - (b) Except as may be otherwise required by the Oklahoma Pension Legislation Actuarial Analysis Act, all amendments to bills or joint resolutions affecting any retirement system authorized by law shall be accompanied by a summary which shall include an estimate and actuarial analysis of the present and future fiscal implications of passage of the amended bill.
-The estimate and actuarial analysis contained in the summary shall be prepared by the actuary of the Legislative Service Bureau.
+The summary shall not express comment or opinion relative to the merits of the amendment proposed, but should point out technical or mechanical defects.

+(b) Except as may be otherwise required by the Oklahoma Pension Legislation Actuarial Analysis Act, all amendments to bills or joint resolutions affecting any retirement system authorized by law shall be accompanied by a summary which shall include an estimate and actuarial analysis of the present and future fiscal implications of passage of the amended bill.
+The estimate and actuarial analysis contained in the summary shall be prepared by an actuary engaged by the House of Representatives.